datarobot/datarobot-user-models/README.md

 - `str` data -> text file, using default `utf8` or returned in kwargs charset;
 - `bytes` data -> binary file.
 (Returned `kwargs` are not shown in the batch mode, but you can still print them during debugging).

-## Assembling a custom task code folder <a name="training_model_folder"></a>
-Custom tasks are in active development.
-They include a `fit()` function, can be trained on the Leaderboard, benchmarked against DataRobot AutoML models, and get access to DataRobot's full set of automated insights.
-Refer to the [quickrun readme](QUICKSTART-FOR-TASKS.md).

-The model folder must contain any code required for DRUM to run and train your model.

-### Python
-The model folder must contain a `custom.py` file which defines a `fit` method.

-- `fit(X: pandas.DataFrame, y: pandas.Series, output_dir: str, **kwargs: Dict[str, Any]) -> None`
-    - `X` is the dataframe to perform fit on.
-    - `y` is the dataframe containing target data.
-    - `output_dir` is the path to write the model artifact to.
-    - `kwargs` additional keyword arguments to the method;
-        - `class_order: List[str]` a two element long list dictating the order of classes which should be used for modeling.
-        - `row_weights: np.ndarray` an array of non-negative numeric values which can be used to dictate how important a row is.

-> Note: Training and inference hooks can be defined in the same file.

 ## Custom Model Templates <a name="custom_model_templates"></a>